Host the 30-Day Experience

 You could spend 15 minutes helping us to put up 22 crosses one day.

-Come out to the presentation when we put up new crosses.
-You don’t have to do anything, but you are permitted to help put up 22 crosses a day, write the name of a veteran who has committed suicide on one of the blank crosses, or just lend your moral support to folks who are their.
+Come out to where we are putting up new crosses.
+You don’t have to do anything, but you are permitted to help put up 22 crosses a day, write the name of a veteran who has committed suicide on one of the blank crosses, or just lend your moral support to folks who are there.
 You may come to be comforted or to find other ways you can help a veteran choose to live.

 We need your help to pay direct expenses

 The organizers of 22aday.org paid for the crosses and the trailer and all the equipment involved out of their own pockets.
-There is still an need for cash to buy fuel, to repair the crosses and the equipment, to purchase insurance, licenses and for advertising.
+There is still a need for cash to buy fuel, to repair the crosses and the equipment, to purchase insurance, licenses and for advertising.
 We will not use anything you donate for any purpose other than to spread our message.
 Nobody is paid a salary.
 Nobody is paid to do fundraising.
-We don’t even buy lunch from donations.